zdravkov/kendo-docs/api/wrappers/jsp/sparkline/seriesitem.md

 ### missingValues `String`

-Configures the behavior for handling missing values.** Available for area and line series **
+The behavior for handling missing values.
+The supported values are:

 #### Example
     <kendo:sparkline-seriesItem missingValues="missingValues">